wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Master
 ^^^^^^

-The master node controls the cluster.
+The master node centralizes and coordinates client nodes, making sure the critical and required data is consistent across all nodes.
 It provides the centralization of the following:

 - Agent registration.
 - Agent deletion.